Will my course content display in the Blackboard app?

 Content types that are natively supported show within the Blackboard app instead of launching in a web page.
 Natively supported features provide students the best experience in the Blackboard app.

-Content types that aren't natively supported will launch in Blackboard's in-app browser rather than in the device's browser.
-This makes navigating backward in the app easier for students.
-For example, a test that isn't mobile compatible opens in a browser view within the app rather than in a separate ChromeTM or Safari® app.
+Content types that aren't natively supported launch in Blackboard's in-app browser.
+For example, original course Blogs open in a browser view within the app rather than in a separate ChromeTM or Safari® browser.
+The exception to this is Collaborate, which always opens in a separate browser window.

 |Activity Stream||Native support.
 The activity stream appears in the app for Blackboard systems on both the Original and Ultra experiences.|